Asian shares slip on jitters over inflation, interest rates

 Smaller company stocks fell more than the broader market.
 The Russell 2000 small-cap index slid 0.9%, to 2,231.21.
 The index, the biggest gainer so far this year, clawed back from a 3.6% slide.

-The wave of selling in Big Tech stocks nearly reversed entirely as traders seized the opportunity to pick up cheaper shares in Apple, Microsoft, Amazon and other big gainers over the past year at a more attractive price.
-Tesla, which joined the S&P 500 at the end of last year, ended 2.2% lower after being down as much as 13.4%.

-Since the pandemic began, investors consistently pushed the prices of Big Tech stocks to stratospheric heights, betting that quarantined consumers would do most of their shopping online and spend more on devices and services for entertainment.
+Since the pandemic began, investors have pushed prices of Big Tech stocks to stratospheric heights, betting that quarantined consumers would do most of their shopping online and spend more on devices and services for entertainment.

-The bet mostly paid off, as big tech companies reported big profits last year.
+The bet mostly paid off.
 But the pandemic may be reaching its end stages, with millions of vaccines being administered each week in the U.S. and across the globe now.
 It may cause consumers to return to their pre-pandemic habits.

 More broadly, investors remain focused on the future of global economies badly hit by COVID-19 and the potential for more stimulus to fix them.
 The U.S. House of Representatives is likely to vote on President Joe Biden's proposed stimulus package by the end of the week.
 It would include $1,400 checks to most Americans, additional payments for children, and billions of dollars in aid to state and local governments as well as additional aid to businesses impacted by the pandemic.